stanac/ArgoStore/docs/docs/docs/getting-started.md

 ### Document Type and Document Store

 Create new file called `Person.cs`.
-This class represents document type we are going to store in the DB.
+This class represents type of documents we are going to store in the DB.
 (Namespaces removed for brevity.)

 ```csharp